Chronic Respiratory Failure

 - Confusion or feeling like you never get enough sleep

 How is CRF diagnosed?

 - An arterial blood gas (ABG) test measures the amount of oxygen and carbon dioxide in your blood.
-An ABG test also measures the pH of your blood and the amount of bicarbonate in it.
+An ABG test also measures the pH of your blood.

 - Pulse oximetry will show the decrease in blood oxygen without having to draw blood.

 Treatment depends on the cause and how severe it is.
 You may need any of the following:

 - Medicines may be given to treat a lung or heart disease.

 - Oxygen may be given if your blood oxygen levels are low.

 - Ventilation helps get oxygen into your lungs and carbon dioxide out.
 Ventilation also makes the work of breathing easier.
 Some systems, such as a CPAP or BiPAP, may only be needed while you sleep.
 A mechanical ventilator may be needed some or all of the time.
 It is attached to a mask or breathing tube.

 What can I do to manage or prevent shortness of breath?